Your Detailed Guide to Keeping Station

 It’s a little bit like balancing a pencil on its tip, or like hovering a helicopter – much more difficult than just moving the thing somewhere!
 As such, it ranks right up there in the advanced category of close quarters maneuvering skills, and makes a very good exercise for familiarizing yourself with your boat’s slow speed handling characteristics.

-Why it presents such a challenge will become apparent as we go along.
-But first, consider why to bother with station keeping in the first place.
+Why to bother with station keeping in the first place?
 Any number of scenarios can present themselves.
 Commonly, you need to wait for someone else to clear a slip, or just for other boats to get out of your way, before you proceed along the next leg through the marina to or from your dock.
 You may need to stop and talk to someone on shore.
 You may be involved in search and rescue, in which case there are many times when the helmsman’s job is just to hold still (and often, under these circumstances, it’s in a storm, at night, nearby to rocks and other vessels, and with rescuees, rescuers and debris in the water).

 Even if the conditions are extremely calm, remember that you are still considered to be “under way” (albeit with “no way on”), and are responsible for the handling of your boat.
 Keep a close watch all about you, and be prepared to get moving promptly should circumstances so dictate.
 Bear in mind that a boat which appears to be motionless second by second still may stray quite far minute by minute.
 My personal preference is to remain very close to the helm, and to leave the engine running.